polimi-iclabs/qda-toolkit/README.md

     - `IMR(original_df, col_name, K = 3, subset_size = None, run_rules = False, plotit = True)`: This method creates an Individual and Moving Range (IMR) control chart.
 It takes in a dataframe, a column name, a constant K, an optional subset size, a boolean to determine if run rules should be applied, and a boolean to determine if the chart should be plotted.
     - `XbarR(original_df, K = 3, subset_size = None, plotit = True)`: This method creates an X-bar and R control chart.
 It takes in a dataframe, a constant K, an optional subset size, and a boolean to determine if the chart should be plotted.
     - `XbarS(original_df, K = 3, sigma = None, subset_size = None, plotit = True)`: This method creates an X-bar and S control chart.
 It takes in a dataframe, a constant K, an optional sigma value, an optional subset size, and a boolean to determine if the chart should be plotted.
+    - `EWMA`
+    - `CUSUM`

     Each of these methods returns a dataframe with the calculated control limits and plots the control chart if `plotit` is set to `True`.

 2. **constants**: This class provides static methods to get various statistical constants such as `d2`, `d3`, `c4`, `A2`, `D3`, and `D4`.
 These constants are used by the `ControlCharts` class to design the control charts.

 3. **StepwiseRegression**: This class provides methods for performing stepwise regression, a method of fitting regression models in which the choice of predictive variables is carried out by an automatic procedure.
 The class provides methods for fitting the model (`fit`), forward selection (`forward_selection`), backward elimination (`backward_elimination`), and summarizing the model (`SWsummary`).

-4. **Summary**: This class provides a method for summarizing the results of an ARIMA model in a user-friendly way that mimics the output of Minitab.
-The `ARIMA` method prints the final estimates of parameters, the residual sum of squares, and Ljung-Box Chi-Square Statistics.
+4. **Summary**: This class provides a method for summarizing the results of a linear regression (`regression`) or ARIMA (`ARIMA`) model in a user-friendly way that mimics the output of other popular software for statistical analysis.
+The output of the summary functions output the final estimates of parameters, the residual sum of squares, and Ljung-Box Chi-Square Statistics, where applicable.

 ## Features